Carcassonne: Hunters and Gatherers: Gameplay

 Carcassonne: Hunters and Gatherers begins with a single tile on the table, and ends when all of the 78 tiles have been placed.
 At the start of each turn, a player takes an unplaced tile at random and places it adjacent to one or more already placed tiles such that the terrain features (forest, river, and meadow) on the touching tiles match; meadow to meadow, forest to forest, and river to river.
 This results in those matching features being extended.
 If a player draws a tile that cannot be placed, they must discard the tile from the game and choose a different tile.

 After placing a tile, the player may place one of their followers on a terrain feature of that tile, thus claiming ownership of that feature.
 A follower placed on a meadow is called a Hunter.
 A follower placed in a forest is called a Gatherer.
 A follower placed on a river is called a Fisher.
 A player may place a follower only if no other followers have claimed that instance of the feature on a connecting tile.
 It is possible that followers may share the same feature if the placement of a tile joins two features of the same type, each of which already has a follower on it.
 When a river or forest is completed, points are scored (see Scoring, below), and any followers are taken off those features for re-use on later turns.
 Followers placed in a meadow are not returned to the player, and the meadow is not scored until the end of the game.
-To help distinguish a Hunter (in the meadow) form Gatherers and Fishers, the Hunters are placed on their side, whereas the Gatherers and fishers are placed standing up.
+To help distinguish a Hunter (in the meadow) from Gatherers and Fishers, the Hunters are placed on their side, whereas the Gatherers and Fishers are placed standing up.